MethodsAndPractices/vsteam/.docs/Get-VSTeamRelease.md

 PS C:\> Get-VSTeamRelease -ProjectName demo -Id 10 -Json
 ```

-This command returns the raw object returned from the server formated as JSON.
+This command returns the raw object returned from the server formatted as JSON.

 ## PARAMETERS